cube3power/atsd/sql/README.md

   AND datetime >= '2017-06-15T00:00:00Z'
 ```

-> The number of metrics retrieved with the `metric LIKE (expr)` condition is limited to 50.
+> The number of metrics retrieved with the `metric LIKE (expr)` condition is subject to a limit set by the `sql.metric.like.limit` setting.
+The default limit is `50`.

 > Note that `LIKE` operator is case-**sensitive**.